nickapic/Cyber-Security-Knowledge/Day 26 - .NET Executing Reversing/README.md

 P.S. decompyling and modyifying the C# program's if statement to avoid the condition wont work here as its gonna give us a error in Catch statement as we need the num value to decode the string which has the flag.

 ![error](./Images/flag.png)

+We can also use breakpoints in dnSpy to see the variables at a certain point and just locally set variables that way soemetimes.